 - Click Assign a participant to type.

-- Find the participant who you want to type closed captions and hover over their name.
+- Find the participant who you want to type closed captions and hover your mouse over their name.

 - Select Assign to type Closed Caption.

-Once the host assigns you the ability to type closed captions, a notification will appear in your meeting controls.
+Once the host assigns you the ability to type closed captions, a notification will appear in the assigned participant's meeting controls.
 To enter closed captions as a participant:

 This will open up the closed caption box.

 - Type the closed captions in the box.

 - Press Enter to submit your closed captions.

 How to use closed captioning in breakout rooms